cybergarage/round-cc/doc/round_overview.md

 ### Programming Model

 Programming model of Round is based on [Actor model][actor-model].
-Round's cluster is consist of several nodes, and the each node is an actor which has a message queue to receive messages from clients or other nodes.
+Round's cluster is consist of several nodes.
+The each node is an actor of [Lamport model][lamport-model] which has a logical clock and a message queue to receive messages from clients or other nodes.

 ![Round Programming Model](img/round_programming_model.png)